Nedara-Project/nedara-lws/README.md

 ## 🌐 Real-time Communication

-The application uses Socket.IO for real-time communication between the server and clients, providing:
+The application uses Socket.IO for real-time communication between the server and clients.

-- Live service status updates
-- Real-time system monitoring
-- Instant notifications for service state changes
-- Interactive AI scheduler feedback

 ---